 $ gprof ./mfcg

-The result is a "flat profile" and a "butterfly graph" of the application. look at the flat profile and think about what went wrong here.
+The result is a "flat profile" and a "butterfly graph" of the application.
+Look at the flat profile: Which functions take most of the runtime (the "hot spots")?
+Is this useful information?
+Think about what went wrong here (this problem appears only in the C version).
 Fix it and do the profile again.